Billmate/QvicklyDocumentation/Writerside/topics/API-changelog.md

 * [getFees](getFees.md)
 * [crediflowSearchParty](crediflowSearchParty.md)

-### Upcoming braking changes:
+### Upcoming breaking changes:
 * Article title will become a mandatory field.
 * The sum of Articles withouttax ax taxrate must match the values in Cart.Total

-These changes are planned to take effect 2024-04-15.
+These changes are planned to take effect 2024-05-01.